donnimsipa/healthspeak/README.md

 ## Why HealthSpeak AI?

-Are you frustrated with navigating complex menus and typing tedious search queries just to find a patient's laboratory results?
-Healthcare providers and patients alike often face this challenge, leading to wasted time and miscommunication.
-HealthSpeak AI was created to eliminate these barriers by offering a simple conversational interface that instantly retrieves and clearly explains exact lab results, removing the hassle of manual searching.
+Finding a lab value should not require digging through EMRs.
+HealthSpeak AI gives patients and staff a conversational way to pull exact results instantly, reducing effort and miscommunication.

 ***

 ## Story

-HealthSpeak AI began as a solution to a common pain point in healthcare: accessing and understanding lab data quickly and accurately.
-Instead of overwhelming users with complex interfaces or ambiguous interpretations, this system uses generative AI to quote exact lab values directly from electronic medical records.
-By leveraging an orchestrated workflow on Google Cloud Run, Firestore, and Google Gemini AI, HealthSpeak AI delivers precise, trustworthy data in natural language — empowering patients and healthcare professionals to communicate lab results effortlessly.
+HealthSpeak AI addresses the pain of accessing lab data quickly.
+Instead of complex interfaces or ambiguous interpretations, it quotes exact values from medical records using an orchestrated workflow on Google Cloud Run, Firestore, and Google Gemini AI.
+The result is fast, trustworthy responses for patients and clinicians.

 ***

 ## Overview

-HealthSpeak AI is a patient-facing conversational assistant designed to help users understand their laboratory test results through natural language queries.
-The system provides exact lab values directly quoted from electronic medical record data, without interpretation or medical advice.
+HealthSpeak AI is a conversational assistant that returns exact lab values from medical records in response to natural language questions—without interpretation or advice.

 ### Key Features